mcpanzors/eyes.storybook/README.md

   }));
 }
 ```
-at the beggining of the file and
+at the beginning of the file and

 ```
 if (typeof window === 'object') {